 I originally wrote this article in 2016 as an entry in the WordPress photographic challenge.
 The theme was ‘alphabet‘.
 The result is ‘my’ A-Z of the Scottish islands, in which I share my landscape images and anecdotes as well as recommendations for anyone planning a trip to Scotland’s coast.

-If you read my round-up of 2015, you’ll know that I’m currently learning Scottish Gaelic, the native language of much of the Highlands and Islands.
+I’m currently learning Scottish Gaelic, the native language of much of the Highlands and Islands.
 Given the subject matter, it seems appropriate to use the Gaelic alphabet.
-Gaelic contains considerably more sounds than English but only uses 18 letters and so perhaps this post should have been called ‘The A-U of the Scottish Islands’, but this doesn’t have quite the same ring to it!
-Feel free to call me a cheat but it saves me scratching my head over those tricky letters, Q, X and Z.
+Gaelic contains considerably more sounds than English but only uses 18 letters.
+Perhaps this post should have been called ‘The A-U of the Scottish Islands’, but this doesn’t have quite the same ring to it!
+Feel free to call me a cheat but it saves me scratching my head over those tricky letters, Q, X and Z…

 Anyway, enough preamble!
 It’s time to start our journey around the coast with a visit to south west Scotland and the first island I remember visiting, way back in 1989…

 Arran is located in the Firth of Clyde, within easy reach of Glasgow and a large proportion of Scotlandâ€™s population.
 Its nickname â€˜Scotland in Miniatureâ€™ is well deserved due to its rugged mountains, atmospheric glens and coastal scenery (not to mention the changeable climate and midges!).
 There’s also a good choice of visitor attractions including Brodick Castle, the Isle of Arran Distillery and the Heritage Museum.